 If your church property is in the name of private individuals who act as trustees they may also be able to help.

 INTRODUCTION

-This leaflet is about Manse Occupancy.
-It will be of interest to both churches and ministers.
+This leaflet is about Manse Occupancy in Wales.
+This leaflet will be of interest to both churches and ministers.